-2014 J. Lohr Late Harvest White Riesling
+2014 J. Lohr Late Harvest White Riesling (SOLD OUT)

 2014 was a year of great contrasts for White Riesling.
 The unusual growing season began with a very warm, dry spring, which initiated early bud break and flowering.
 Summer, however, was quite cool and windy, tempering back the “earliness” of the vintage and helping to preserve the vibrant fruit flavors and acidity expected from Arroyo Seco Riesling.
 Conditions in late September and early October were quite humid, fostering the bloom of “Noble Mold” or botrytis in our White Riesling.
 The decision was made to hold back the most promising section of Griva Block 9 for a late harvest.
 After many passes over several weeks, we commenced harvest on December 2nd, nearly 45 days after our Bay Mist pick, and brought in a beautiful botrytis-laden White Riesling crop at 33.8 degrees Brix.